Hiroshi1978/lbhandler/README.md

 To use AWS ELB implementation, you have to create two files and prepare some configuration parameters for http client which communicates with AWS ELB following these steps.

-  1. Create text file with name 'credentials.txt' int the directory where AWSElasticLoadBalancing.class exists.
+ Step 1.
+Create text file with name 'credentials.txt' int the directory where AWSElasticLoadBalancing.class exists.

-  2. Edit the text file following the sample below.
+ Step 2.
+Edit the text file following the sample below.

 ```
     aws.key=YOURAWSACCESSKEY
     aws.secret=YOURAWSSECRETKEYCORRESPONDINGTOTHEACCESSKEY
 ```

-  3. Save the file.
+ Step 3.
+Save the file.

-  4. Create text file with name'httpclient_config.txt' in the same directory.
+ Step 4.
+Create text file with name'httpclient_config.txt' in the same directory.

-  5. Edit the text file following the sample below.
+ Step 5.
+Edit the text file following the sample below.
 In most cases, the value to the key 'signer.Type' is 'AWS4SignerType'.

 ```
     endpoint=protocol://endpoint.of.service/path